+Ravesteyn was built in 1719 in a shipyard in Zeeland and sailed as a merchant vessel for the Dutch East India Company (VOC).
 During her second voyage to the east, Ravesteyn struck a reef in the Maldives.
-On the night of either the 8th or 9th of May, 1726, she hit the northern reef of the Ari Atoll, the so called Gangehi Maavaru reef.
+On the night of either 8 or 9 May 1726, she hit the northern reef of the Ari Atoll, the so-called Gangehi Maavaru reef.
 The cargo was saved, which included nine chests of silver and one of gold.
-The Captain, Antonie Klink, sent the rest of the crew to Malé, while he remained for one month at the island near where the vessel was lost.
-The arrogant behavior of Klink while there tested the patience of the Maldivians, in particular, Sultan Ibrahim Iskandar II (1720 - 50 AD).
+The captain, Antonie Klink, sent the rest of the crew to Malé, while he remained for one month on the island near where the vessel was lost.
+The arrogant behaviour of Klink while there tested the patience of the Maldivians, in particular, Sultan Ibrahim Iskandar II (1720 - 50 AD).

-In the National Archives in The Hague there is a map of the Ari Atoll region which indicates the Ravesteyn shipwreck (VELH153).
+In the National Archives in The Hague, there is a map of the Ari Atoll region which indicates the Ravesteyn shipwreck (VELH153).

 - Ruud Paesie.